aregsar/aregsarblog/blog/2021/redis-configure-laravel/index.md

 In this post I am going to show haow we configure redis for use in Laravel applications.

+## Steps to configure

+## Installing the redis driver

+pecl install --force redis

-## Setup a Redis sever docker service
+### Step 1 - Setup a Redis sever docker service

 Lets first setup a Redis server using a Docker compose service, for local development that our application can connect to: